Jermaine-rbg/tip_calculator/README.md

 The goal of this project is to make a tip calculator program in python and put together a new Github repo for it.

+The completed finished expectations for this project:

+1. A Github repo was set up with a READ.md
-- A development branch was created through the terminal
+2. A development branch was created through the terminal

-The expectations for your finished project are:

 ## 🤝 Support